 To request a reconsideration, follow the instructions on your notice of redetermination.
 Your written request for reconsideration must include:

-- The Medicare Health Insurance Claim (HIC) number;
+- The Medicare Number (Health Insurance Claim Number or Medicare Beneficiary Identifier);

 - The specific service(s) and/or item(s) for which the reconsideration is requested;